maggie-msc/affective-task-manager/README.md

 # 'Affective' Task Manager

 ## Description
-The 'affective' web task manager is desgined for students who need a task manager that also implements the management of their moods.
+The 'affective' web task manager is designed for students in further and higher education, who need a task manager that can also manage their moods.
 As a task manager, the web app can create tasks, collabrate on tasks with other users, and add detail to their tasks.
 As a 'mood' manager, the web app can track moods the user enters, track how the user feels about completeing a certain tasks, and suggest action points for the user to either improve their moods to become more positive or maintain a positive mood.